- Runlife has been increased by 400% (and still growing) vs. average runlife of 18 previous installations;

 - Total cost of ownership has been reduced by 29%.

-The fields are in the Democratic Republic of the Congo in Middle Africa.
+Client’s fields are located in the Democratic Republic of the Congo in Central Africa.
 The onshore reservoir is located at 5,905 ft TVD (1,800 m TVD), operated well is completed with 5.5” API Casing.
 The offshore reservoir is located at 7,218 ft TVD (2,200 m TVD), operated well is completed with 9 5.8” (244.5 mm) API Casing.

 Operated wells are complicated with the following factors: